-Ensure short cuts are not taken to reduce costs and there is no conflict of performance versus safety Allocate sufficient time and resources to the job - in planning, preparing and carrying out the task Support management decisions to stop work if there are serious health and safety concerns Address health and safety failings by engaging directly with the leader of the contracting organisation, and acknowledge successes Support Contractor Administrators with advice as it relates of matters of H&S and contractor appointment Provide advice where necessary on risk H&S Team assessments and Method Statements Indo Italii Investigate any incidents as appropriate and share the reports with the relevant Contractor Administrators Monitor compliance with this policy and address any areas of non-compliance Keep this policy up to date with legislation, guidance and best practice Policy Lead Review this policy in line with the requirements of l oney zead the Policy on Policies Monitor compliance with the policy as detailed in the Audit and Assurance section of this policy All Staff Comply with the requirements of this policy based on their specific role.
-Provide support to the policy lead as appropriate and Executive Director support with the implementation and enforcement of this policy.
-Advise Contractor Administrators on the best route to appoint contractors.
-Inform Contractor Administrators of any Framework Procurement Team Agreements available based on the services required Ensure Contractor Administrators are aware of the legal remit in which they need to operate in the appointment of contractors.
+Allocate sufficient time and resources to the job - in planning, preparing, and carrying out the task.
+Support management decisions to stop work if there are serious health and safety concerns.
+Address health and safety failings by engaging directly with the leader of the contracting organisation and acknowledge successes.
+Ensure the provision of escorting arrangements for contractors when working on wards or other live, clinical environments.
+Support Contractor Administrators with advice as it relates of matters of H&S and contractor appointment.
+Provide advice where necessary on risk assessments and Method Statements.
+H&S Team Investigate any incidents as appropriate and share the reports with the relevant Contractor Administrators.
+Monitor compliance with this policy and address any areas of non-compliance.
+Keep this policy up to date with legislation, guidance, and best practice.
+Dellay Lood Review this policy in line with the requirements of the Policy Policy Lead on Policies.
+Monitor compliance with the policy as detailed in the Audit and Assurance section of this policy.
+All Staff Comply with the requirements of this policy based on their specific role.
+Executive Provide support to the policy lead as appropriate and support Director with the implementation and enforcement of this policy.
+Advise Contractor Administrators on the best compliant route to appoint contractors.
+BSoL Inform Contractor Administrators of any Framework Procurement Agreements available based on the services required.
+Team Ensure Contractor Administrators are aware of the legal remit in which they need to operate in the appointment of contractors.
+L